Skip to main content

 Vector indexes

-Weaviate offers three types of vector indexes, Hierarchical Navigable Small World (HNSW), flat and dynamic.
+Weaviate offers three types of vector indexes, Hierarchical Navigable Small World (HNSW) indexes, flat indexes and dynamic indexes.

 • HNSW indexes enable fast, scalable vector searching that works well even with very large data sets.